 Adults in Transition

-Services for Adults in Transition specializes in services designed to help students experience success during college.
+Services for Adults in Transition specialize in services designed to help students experience success during college.
+These services include:

-Services for Adults in Transition staff are located in the Welcome Centerr.
-Staff are available Monday through Friday between 8:00 a.m.-4:00 p.m. and evening hours by appointment.
-For more information call 608.785.9436.
-A staff member is available at the Tomah campus one day a week.
+Services for Adults in Transition are located in the Welcome Center.
+Counselors are available Monday through Friday between 8:00 a.m. - 4:00 p.m. and evening hours by appointment.
+For more information call (608) 785-9436.
+Counselors are available at the Tomah, Mauston and Viroqua campus one day a week.

 Turnaround Services - Displaced Homemaker